How Many Hours is Part Time? 2026 Guide

 Section I: FAQs

-There is no set formula for calculating part-time hours in the UK.
-A part-time worker is simply someone who works fewer contracted hours than a full-time worker for that particular type of work within the workplace in question.
+There is no fixed number of hours that defines part-time work in the UK.
+A part-time worker is someone who works fewer contracted hours than a full-time worker doing the same type of role for the same employer, based on what is treated as full-time in that workplace.

 How many hours a week is part-time?